If you asked me the same question 2 years back, my answer would have been “NO.”

 In my case, I had stopped doing anything related to extra spending.
 It was challenging to deprive yourself of everything all the time, but I was rigid.
 Sometimes, it felt unsustainable.
 So, this time, when I am planning to pay off my student loan debt, I am more flexible than before.

 Now I am following a healthy budget focused on saving and having some room for fun, too.

 I love traveling, so I save some amount every month to organize a short and refreshing trip once or twice a year.
 I repeat, “short trip,” not a luxurious one!

 2. Track Your Bank Account Before Planning a Trip

 What I do now is planning, planning, and planning.

-But don’t plan only for what to wear or where to stay; think whether or not you have enough cash to pay for all expenses during the traveling.
-Remember, using a credit card to fund your trip is the biggest boo-boo.
+But don’t plan only for what to wear or where to stay; think about whether or not you have enough cash to pay for all expenses during the traveling.
+Remember, using a credit card to fund your trip is the biggest no.

 Don’t accumulate more debt to travel.

 Travel to de-stress yourself, not to gather additional financial stress.

 Once you are confident that you have enough cash in your bank, create a separate budget for the trip and stick to it.
 Thus, you can avoid accumulating debt even using a credit card.
 Make sure you pay the balance within the period.